 Terminim: 2018 Syrah from the Alder Springs Vineyard in Mendocino.
 This is a collaboration between François Villard of France’s Northern Rhone Valley and Donald Patz of Patz and Hall Winery in Sonoma fame.
 Very dark and rich with black olive notes.
 Delicious wine.

 Saxon Brown: 2017 Zinfandel, Stonewall Block, Sonoma County.
 Owner/winemaker Jeff Gaffner was with Chateau St Jean and started Saxon Brown in 1997.
 Dense style but not overpowering, lush ripe fruit with lavender notes.

 We want to thank Nicole so much for spending time with us.
 Please visit Grand Cru Custom Crush on your next visit to the Santa Rosa/Windsor/Healdsburg area.
 It is a great multi-brand experience of the outstanding wines made at the facility – private, personal, relaxed and intimate, showcasing many varietals and AVAs.

 Grand Cru Custom Crush

-Michael Perlis has been pursuing his passion for wine for more than 25 years.
-He has had the good fortune of having numerous mentors to show him the way, as well as a wonderful wife who encourages him and shares his interest.
-After a couple of decades of learning about wine, attending events, visiting wineries and vineyards, and tasting as much wine as he possibly could, he had the amazing luck to meet Eve Bushman.
-Now, as Contributing Editor for Eve’s Wine 101, he does his best to bring as much information as possible about wine to Eve’s Wine 101 faithful readers.
+1200 American Way, Windsor, CA 95492Michael and Karen Perlis have been pursuing their passion for wine for more than 30 years.
+They have had the good fortune of having numerous mentors to show them the way and after a couple of decades of learning about wine, attending events, visiting wineries and vineyards, and tasting as much wine as they possibly could, they had the amazing luck to meet Eve Bushman.
+Michael and Karen do their best to bring as much information as possible about wine to Eve’s Wine 101 faithful readers.